top of page

 These, and many other matters which might be noticed, add a volume of unofficial declarations to the mass of organic utterances that this is a Christian nation. [emphasis added]

 There is simply no way around it.
-Per the United States Supreme Court, America was founded as, and unto that time continued to be, a Christian nation.
+Per the United States Supreme Court, America was founded as, and until that time continued to be, a Christian nation.

 What does this mean for us now?